wyldphyre/ComicArchive/Example filenames.md

 These are examples that would probably be difficult to impossible to work out automatically.

-- Change 123.cbz : This is the full name of the manga, not series name with an issue/chapter number
+- Change 123.cbz : This is the full name of the manga, not a series name with an issue/chapter number